 You are required to use some sort of system (colours/geometric shapes) to make each theme distinguishable.
 You can add extra concepts and themes should you so wish.
-However, must have no more than 50 concepts in total included in your map.
+However, you must have no more than 50 concepts in total included in your map.

-Electronic documents are preferable but you will not be penalised for using textas and paper.
 Concept mapping software is available to download from the web.
 Some sites allow you a free trial and others will let you access the software for free.
-The Institute for Human and Machine Cognition (IHMC) provides free concept mapping software for both PC and Mac http://cmap.ihmc.us/cmaptools/cmaptools-download/ (Checked 8/02/17).
+The Institute for Human and Machine Cognition (IHMC) provides free concept mapping software for both PC and Mac http://cmap.ihmc.us/cmaptools/cmaptools-download/ (Checked 7/02/18).

-Further information is available on the moodle course website.
-We will be covering concept maps in detail during the third week of the course, so do not worry too much if it is the kind of task you have never done before.
+Further information is available on the moodle unit website.
+We will be covering concept maps in detail during the unit, so do not worry too much if it is the kind of task you have never done before.